 Threats to Sensitive Populations

-Applicants are encouraged to use EPA's EJScreen Tool (or other EJ-focused geospatial mapping tools) to gain a better understanding of the communities that may be adversely and disproportionately affected by environmental or human health harms and risks and that may potentially be underserved communities.
+Applicants are encouraged to use EPA's EJScreen Tool (or other EJ-focused geospatial mapping tools) to gain a better understanding of the communities that may be adversely and disproportionately affected by environmental or human health harms and risks.
 Applicants can include data from EJScreen in the Narrative to help characterize and describe the target area and its community(ies).
 Data from other sources (e.g., studies, census, and third-party reports) can also be included to give a more complete picture of the impacted communities and populations.
-For more information on using EJScreen data in your Brownfields Grant application, please refer to the FY23 FAQs and a recorded demonstration available on EPA’s Brownfields Program website.
+For more information on using EJScreen data in your Brownfields Grant application, please refer to the FY24 FAQs and a recorded demonstration available on EPA’s Brownfields Program website.

-Applicants may consider using the beta version of the Climate and Economic Justice Screening Tool (CEJST) as an optional tool to help identify disadvantaged communities, as defined by the White House Council on Environmental Quality, for purposes of Justice40.
-For more information on using CEJST data in your Brownfields Grant application, please refer to the FY23 FAQs.
+Applicants are also encouraged to use the Climate and Economic Justice Screening Tool (CEJST) to identify whether their priority site(s) is located within a disadvantaged census tract, for purposes of Justice40.
+For more information on using CEJST data in your Brownfields Grant application, please refer to the FY24 FAQs.

 Health or Welfare of Sensitive Populations

-Identify children, pregnant women, minority or low-income communities, or other sensitive populations in the target area.
+Identify sensitive populations in the target area.
 Describe the health or welfare issues of such groups and discuss how this grant and revitalization plan(s)/projected site reuse(s) will address those issues and/or will facilitate the identification and reduction of threats to the health or welfare of such groups.

 Greater Than Normal Incidence of Disease and Adverse Health Conditions